Explore the roles that race and culture play in Hispanic families.

 Social worker interaction with ethnic communities requires in-depth knowledge of the various cultures to understand the influencing factors of those who live within them.
 In SOWK 7338 Theories and Perspectives: Hispanic Children and Families, you learn a number of theories and perspectives that help you better serve and relate to your Latino clients.

 As you explore Hispanic culture and the challenges faced by Hispanic and Latino families in the U.S., you will examine the ways in which many of these families are impacted by immigration and social justice issues.
 You will also evaluate other critical theories that affect Hispanics in our country, such as social constructionism, ecological/social systems theory, race theory, and feminist perspectives.
+You will develop a greater understanding of the Hispanic experience through films, documentaries, novels, poetry and webinars.
+This better prepares you for social work practice that is critical, anti-oppressive and multicultural.
+Additionally, you will see how foundational theories in social work relate to social work practice with Latino and Hispanic populations.
+In doing so, you will view these theories from four varied perspectives:

 Sample Learning Exercise